matiasfha/sveltekit-course/README.md

 In this coures you'll learn how to start working with one of the coolest frameworks out there: [SvelteKit](https://kit.svelte.dev/), how to style your site with [TailwindCSS](https://tailwindcss.com/), how to handle your content with [Sanity](https://sanity.io) in combination with [github](https://github.com/) and your preferred host platform.

-Also, during the lessons you'll learn how to use and setup a few other set of technologies.
-* Cloudinary to generate social images and image optimization for your content.
-* Github API to automatically create content inside your repository
-* Webhooks
-* dev.to, hashnode and medium API to automatically repost your content.

 > **Important**
 > SvelteKit is still in beta.
 Expect bugs!
 Read more [here](https://svelte.dev/blog/sveltekit-beta), and track progress towards 1.0 [here](https://github.com/sveltejs/kit/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0+sort%3Aupdated-desc).